demisto/content/Packs/Bitbucket/Integrations/Bitbucket/README.md

 ### bitbucket-issue-list
 ***
 If an issue_id is given, returns the information about it.
-Else, returns a list of all the issues, according to the limit parameter.
+Otherwise, returns a list of all the issues, according to the limit parameter.

 #### Base Command